adakgh/database-project/README.md

 # database-project
-Practicing databases by building a JavaFX application in combination with a MySQL database and MongoDB NoSQL database.
+Practising databases by building a JavaFX application in combination with a MySQL database and MongoDB NoSQL database.

 The application is made by making use of:
 - Entity Relationship Diagrams